ziazon/urlinsane/docs/index.md

 ## Features

+* Open Source
-* Binary executable
+* Binary executable, written in Go with no dependencies.
+* Will have all the functionally of URLCrazy and DNSTwist.
-* Contains 19 typosquatting algorithms and 6 extra functions to retrieve additional data
+* Contains 19 typosquatting algorithms and 7 extra functions to retrieve additional data
 * Modular architecture for language, keyboard, typo algorithm, and functions extensibility.
 * Supports multiple keyboard layouts found in English, Spanish, Russian, Finish, and Arabic.
 * Supports multiple languages with the ability to add more languages with ease.
+* Concurrent function (**-x --funcs**) workers to retrieve additional info on each record.
 * Concurrent typo squatting workers.
-* Concurrent function (**-x --funcs**) workers to retrieve additional info on each record.

 ## Keyboards